OSC/ood-documentation/source/customization.rst

 .. warning:: This is not yet used in production at OSC, so we consider this feature "experimental" for now.

 .. warning:: This whitelist is not enforced across every action a user can take in an app (including the developer views in the Dashboard).
-Also, it is enforced via the apps themselves, which is not as reliably as using cgroups on the PUN.
+Also, it is enforced via the apps themselves, which is not as robust as using cgroups on the PUN.

 Set default ssh host
 --------------------